mineadmin/MineAdmin/README-en.md

 17. cache monitoring , view the Redis information and the system used key information
 18. API management , application and interface management , interface authorization and other functions.
 Interface documents are automatically generated , input and output parameter checking , etc.
 19. queue management, message queue management functions, message management, message sending.
 The use of ws mode instant messaging reminders (need to install rabbitMQ)
-20. application market , you can download a variety of basic applications , plug-ins , front-end components , etc. (under development ...)
+20. application market , you can download a variety of basic applications , plug-ins , front-end components , etc.（Please set the `MINE_ACCESS_TOKEN` in the `.env` file.
+[Get it](https://www.mineadmin.com/member/setting)）
 ## Environment requirements

 - Swoole >= 5.0 with `Short Name` turned off.